glensc/dokuwiki-plugin-slacknotifier/README.md

 2. Enter the webhook into the slacknotifier configuration section in DokuWiki's Configuration Settings

+## Root Namespace

+To incldue the root namespace, simply put a : in the namespace field in the config.

 ## Discord

 This plugin will work for discord as well, if you append /slack to the discord webhook url; see https://birdie0.github.io/discord-webhooks-guide/other/slack_formatting.html